alemdomarco/odin/readme.md

 ## Long story short

-The main goal is getting microservices request data using a reverse proxy as data source, nginx in our case and storing in a Graph Database.
+The main goal is getting microservices request data using a reverse proxy as data source, nginx in our case and storing the data in a Graph Database while providing a nice way to visualize it.

 ## Nginx configuration